 6. A custom first aid kit: You know your body better than a big company making first aid kits, so I would definitely DIY this one.
 I grabbed a small storage container and all the medicines I tend to use throughout the year, as well as the basics like bandages.
 Some of you might have specific medicines you need to take, but to start I would include pain relievers, allergy meds, stomachache meds, itch reliever, and sleeping pills if necessary!
 You can also start with a mini kit like this and grow it as necessary.

 7. Drawer liners: You’d be amazed at how much dust ends up in drawers over a summer of not being used.
 I’m all about keeping things sanitary, so I put drawer liners in every drawer my dorm came with.
 They also keep things from shifting around, so no more reorganizing every time you open one!

 8. Moveable storage: Most dorm rooms are pretty small, meaning space for storage is super limited and you often have to move big stuff around to exercise/work/live.
-I’ve fallen in love with this rolling cart from IKEA because it fits basically anywhere I need it!
+I LOVE this 3-tier rolling cart because it fits basically anywhere I need it!
 I styled it in my dorm tour post as a mini pantry, which you can find here.
-They’re also available in beige and dark gray!

 9. Paper plates/plasticware: Before moving in, I had this grand idea that I would use all my cute plates and bowls and silverware like a grown adult.
 That lasted for about a month until I became sick of washing dishes, and they went home the next weekend.
 Maybe this was because I had to wash my dishes in the community bathroom, but it’s so much easier to go the one-use route.